rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm install recompose
 {{< /highlight >}}

 Now let’s setup the MobX state layer.
 First of all, you need to implement the MobX stores.
-THerefore, create a folder and files for it.
+Therefore, create a folder and files for it.

 From *src/* folder: